Dayton.FYI

 ~$2M/yr · Property tax levy

 Tier 2 is what we can build right now.
 A nonprofit civic information platform, operated by The Journalism Lab, an existing Dayton 501(c)(3) with nearly six years of demonstrated community journalism work.
 No legislation required.
 No levy.
 No government authorization.
 A Community Voice Network that cultivates and amplifies independent writers and thinkers across the region.
 A community documentation network that trains and pays residents to attend and document public meetings.
 A consolidated public meetings calendar.
 Civic AI tools that make dense public documents accessible in plain language.
 A searchable archive of public records.
 Citizen journalism training, including youth programs.
-And dayton.fyi as the platform that connects it all.
+And Dayton.FYI as the platform that connects it all.

 Kathryn Mobley conducts a workshop at a table with The Journalism Lab banner, with participants watching an audio editing demonstration on a large screen at the Downtown Dayton Metro Library Branch